Nandhaa: Plot

-The plot opens with a woman and her two children Nandhaa and Chitra arriving at Rameswaram.
-Nandhaa, the elder child, is sent to a borstal for murdering his father after witnessing his father's illicit affair with a prostitute and abuse towards Nandhaa's mother when she finds out about it.
-He returns home to his mother, who is deaf-mute, and Chitra, who are still in a state of shock after what has happened to their family.
+The plot opens with a woman and her two children, Nandhaa and Chitra, arriving at Rameswaram.
+Nandhaa, the elder child, is sent to a borstal for murdering his father after witnessing the latter's illicit affair with a prostitute and abuse towards Nandhaa's mother when she finds out about it.
+He returns home to his mother, who is deaf-mute, and Chitra, who are still in shock after what happened to their family.

 Nandhaa decides to start life afresh by trying to study in a college.
-Due to his criminal record, he finds it difficult to get a seat in the college.
+Because of his criminal record, he finds it difficult to get a seat in college.
 He then meets Periyavar, a rich disciplinarian who runs an arts and science college with an iron hand.
-Periyavar's forefathers were the kings of the Ramanathapuram kingdom and fell in line in with the British.
-After independence, all of their palaces and titles were taken by India's government, but a lot of other material wealth was in their hands.
-He still thinks himself a guardian of people and helps many poor people.
+His forefathers were kings of the Ramanathapuram kingdom and fell in line with the British.
+After independence, all of their palaces and titles were taken by India's government, but much of their material wealth was in their hands.
+He still thinks of himself as a guardian of people and helps many poor people.
 He even goes to the extent of providing justice when the law and police cannot or will not.

 Periyavar develops a soft corner for Nandhaa and guides him like his own son.
 Kalyani, a Sri Lankan Tamil refugee from Jaffna, meets Nandhaa, and both fall in love.
-Meanwhile, Durai (Periyavar's son-in-law) asks Periyavar, who currently helps the students in his college a lot to aid an antisocial element, to but Periyavar refuses outright.
+Meanwhile, Periyavar's son-in-law, Durai, asks Periyavar, who currently helps students at his college a lot, to aid an antisocial element, but Periyavar refuses outright.
 One of Periyavar's betraying sidekicks agrees to help Durai.

-Periyavar falls ill and gets admitted in the hospital.
+Periyavar falls ill and gets admitted to the hospital.
 Nandhaa stays around to look after his mentor and guide.
 Fearing what he has done might be out in the light, Durai pulls out Periyavar's oxygen tube in the hospital when Nandhaa is not around and blames Nandhaa for murdering his father-in-law.
-Nandhaa, having to deal with the pain of losing the only man who gave him a second chance to live, struggles the fray of being convicted of murder once again and chooses to kill Durai in the court campus.
-However, the case is dismissed due to the lack of evidence.
+Nandhaa, having to deal with the pain of losing the only man who gave him a second chance to live, struggles with the fear of being convicted of murder once again and chooses to kill Durai on the court campus.
+However, the case is dismissed due to a lack of evidence.
 Nandhaa is eventually acquitted as there are no eyewitnesses to the murder.

-After being acquitted for Durai's murder, Nandhaa returns home.
-However, his paranoid mother thinks that her son still has murder instincts, so she waits at home to feed him a meal, which she has poisoned herself for him.
-Nandhaa finds out that the food is poisoned when he eats it, but continues to do so with a satisfaction that he is being fed by his mother.
+After being acquitted of Durai's murder, Nandhaa returns home.
+However, his paranoid mother thinks that her son still has murder instincts, so she waits at home to feed him a meal, which she has poisoned for him.
+Nandhaa realizes the food is poisoned when he eats it but continues eating with the satisfaction that his mother is feeding him.
 Little does his mother know that it will mean her own death.
-Nandhaa dies in his mother's lap and when his friend Lodukku Pandi, Chitra and Kalyani come to see what has happened, they realise that both Nandhaa and his mother are dead.
+Nandhaa collapses in his mother's lap, gradually succumbing to the poison that he has consumed, and when his friends Lodukku Pandi, Chitra, and Kalyani come to see what has happened, they realise that both Nandhaa and his mother are dead, and the former three mourn the latter two's deaths.